 As Mom’s estate administrator, my sister was sorting through her paperwork a few weeks after her death and came across some old copies of my grandparent’s bank statements.
 On them my mom had carefully marked each one of the many withdrawals one of her sisters had been making from the account back in 2012 and 2013… as she stole my grandparent’s money!
 At first I was angry Mom had proof of my innocence but didn’t clear my name with her family while she still had the chance but I’ve let that anger go.
 Because I finally realized that now I know Mom checked and found me honest and maybe, dare I hope, even a little…good?

 Well that’s the Taylor family box emptied and unloaded from my soul and my journey.
 What a good feeling to finally be lightening my load instead of adding to it.
 I have already decided which box will be unpacked next and I will start preparing now.
-Until then, be well and know I appreciate you tremendously.
+This next one is a doozie.